India with kids: Everything you wanted to ask about family travel in India.

 We bought SIM cards through Airtel in Kolkata our second trip.

-Choosing accommodation in India
+Choosing accommodation for family travel in India

 India offers a ridiculously wide range of accommodations.
 One search on Booking.com and you’ll be offered heritage properties (former Raj guesthouses, royal palaces and forts), modern city-centre hotels, backpacker-hostels, guesthouses and homestays.